2019 Epsom Derby: Entries and race build-up

 The initial entry for the 2019 Epsom Derby, announced in December 2017, consisted of 338 yearlings whose owners paid £560 for each horse entered.
-The number of entries was an decrease of 110 on the initial entry for the 2018 race, and included 11 horses from the Godolphin organisation and 45 from the Coolmore Stud.
+The number of entries was a decrease of 110 on the initial entry for the 2018 race, and included 11 horses from the Godolphin organisation and 45 from the Coolmore Stud.
 Khalid Abdullah entered 18 horses and five-time winning owner Aga Khan IV had 22 entries.
 Queen Elizabeth II entered 5 horses for the race.
 A further 14 horses were added at the second entry stage in April 2019, at a cost to their owners of £9,000 for each horse entered.
 The second entries included three from Ireland and three from Godolphin, including eventual runners Line of Duty and Madhmoon.
 The Blue Riband Trial Stakes at Epsom on 24 April offered a free Derby entry to the winner; however the successful horse in 2019, Cape of Good Hope was already amongst the Derby entries.
 A final entry stage took place in May 2019 when Dante Stakes winner Telecaster and Chester Vase winner Sir Dragonet were added to the field at a cost of £85,000 each.

 The field for the 2019 Derby took on its final shape on Thursday 30 May when thirteen horses were declared to run with entries Cape of Good Hope and Surfman being withdrawn in favour of a run in the French equivalent race, the Prix du Jockey Club.
 The runners included seven trained by Aidan O'Brien.
 Sir Dragonet was favourite at the time of the declaration at odds of 11 to 4, with Broome and Telecaster just behind in the betting at 9 to 2 and 5 to 1 respectively.